 Note: your gear has weight, which affects your Run Energy.
 If your weight is more than 64kg, then your Run Energy will be consumed at twice the rate that it does when you have 0kg or less.

 This tab is used to activate any prayer you want according to your Prayer level.
 Activating any prayer will consume your Prayer points.
 Right-clicking on the tab allows you to choose whether you want to reorder the prayer icons or not.
-More information on this skill can be found here.

 This tab is used to view and cast the various spells you have.
 Each spell can be unlocked by reaching a certain Magic level.
 Right-clicking on the tab allows enabling a filter to only view the spells you want.
 There are four different spellbooks in the game, one of them is the free standard book.
 The other three are for members and require completing certain quests to be unlocked.